Unboxed-Software/solana-course/content/required-memo.md

 For certain applications, such as exchanges or financial services, tracking the purpose or origin of a transaction is crucial.
 The `required memo` extension specifies that a memo is necessary for every incoming transfer to a token account.
 This requirement ensures that each transaction is accompanied by additional information, which can be used for compliance, auditing, or user-specific purposes.
 If the need for strict tracking diminishes, the requirement can be adjusted to make memos optional, offering flexibility in how transactions are handled and recorded.

 It is important to note that this is a token account extension, not a mint extension.
-Meaning individual token accounts need to enable this feature.
+This means individual token accounts need to enable this feature.
 And like all extensions, this will only work with Token Extensions Program tokens.

 ## Creating token with required memo